wmjordan/Codist/README.md

 ## Auto Pair Punctuations

-From version 7.6 on, Codist can automatically "pair" punctuations around selections.
+Codist can automatically "pair" punctuations around selections while you type.

 To make this work, follow the steps below:
 1. Check the _Auto Pair Punctuation_ option in the option page, which is off by default.